adechan/React-Applications/todo-app/README.md

 # Todo - basic application

-I created this Todo application following Cleaver Programmer's [Tutorial](https://www.youtube.com/watch?v=VqgTr-nd7Cg) using React and Firebase.
+I created this Todo application following Clever Programmer's [Tutorial](https://www.youtube.com/watch?v=VqgTr-nd7Cg) using React and Firebase.
 </br>
 It has a basic functionality and design, just enough so you can create new todos, delete, and update the old ones.